kalyanallampalli/indian-rail/README.md

 	response = IndianRail::Pnr.enquiry "pnr_number"

-To find the schedule of a particular *Train*:
+Train Schedule methods will accept either train number or train name to find the schedule of a particular *Train*:

 	response = IndianRail::Schedule.find "train_number"

+Or
+	response = IndianRail::Schedule.find "train_name"

 IndianRail will return a hash filled result something like this: